 Improving quality while increasing spend in Facebook Ads

 For Veronica Beard, every customer data point creates an opportunity to optimize the customer experience, including in paid channels.
 From real-time suppression to lookalike acquisition strategies, Veronica Beard leverages its wealth of high-quality customer data in Twilio Engage (formerly known as Personas), the audience management product, to transform its Facebook Ads strategy into one of its highest-quality acquisition channels.

 For example, the team collects product review information from its review platform, and creates a Twilio Engage audience of users that have only left one-star reviews, then delivers this group of users to its advertising channels as a real-time suppression list.
 The team also delivers a “Low Value Customer” exclusion audience of customers that have at least two orders, but have returned 100% of their orders, based on order and return data from its data warehouse.

 By using Persona’s real-time audience capabilities for suppression in its advertising destinations, the company saves these unhappy, low-value customers from unwanted ads, conserves marketing spend, and, in the case of social media platforms, prevents having negative comments on their posts.

 Example suppression audiences for Veronica Beard

-Example high-value Audience in Personas
+Example high-value Audience in Twilio Engage

 “In 2020, Facebook generated customers with the lowest gross margin across all of our advertising channels,” according to Max.
 “With Twilio Segment, we leveraged our first-party customer data to improve our Facebook strategy, and now, Facebook went from being our most markdown-heavy channel to now the most full price-heavy channel, even as we significantly increased our ad spend this year.”